 First Day Cover produced for the second year of operation, 1982, with 10p stamps showing five views of Sheffield City Centre: The Crucible Theatre, The Town Hall, The Cathedral, The City Hall, and Fargate.

-In 1982 the Sheffield stamps were cancelled by a two-line handstamp reading DEIVERED BY SCOUTS / MERRY CHRISTMAS 1982.
 From 1984 (or possibly 1983) Scout Groups used circular numbered handstamps inscribed SHEFFIELD SCOUTS at the top, with the year at the foot.
 The Year was included until 1990 (the 10th year), but was not included on the postmarks in later years.
 Some Scout Groups also apply an additional rubber stamp to the front (or occasionally the reverse) of the envelope showing the identity of the group or unit (see 1986 picture below).

-| The Chief Scouts pictured on 1984 stamps | |||
+The Chief Scouts pictured on 1984 stamps | |||

 |